 If you don’t have a copy of your tenancy agreement, then contact your landlord/agent and request a copy of the one you signed.
 They should provide you with a copy within 28 days of you requesting it.
 If you are having difficulty getting a copy, then contact the Students’ Union Advice Service.

 If you have access to your meters, then keep a monthly record (with photos) of what they state and make sure you take a final meter reading at the end of your tenancy.

 If you do have a cap on utilities included in your rent or if you have to pay your bills yourself, then you might want to think about some steps to reduce those bills.
-Find some good info on the Energy Saving Trust or the Money Saving Expert websites.
+Find some good info on the Energy Saving Trust, compare the market or the Money Saving Expert websites.